lilithali/ray-tracing/README.md

 # Ray Tracing with WebGL
+A ray tracer implemented in **WebGL** and **GLSL** as part of the UCL Computer Graphics coursework.

-A WebGL/GLSL ray tracer implementing geometric intersections, shadows, reflections, refractions, Fresnel effects, and Boolean geometry.
+The project progressively extends a basic ray tracer by implementing geometric intersections, lighting, recursive ray tracing, transparent materials and Constructive Solid Geometry (CSG)
 ---

 ## Features